TZstatsADS/Spring2020-Project1-sqzhao/README.md

 + This project is conducted by Siqi Zhao(sz2866).

 + Project summary:
-This project wants to find happiest genres and songs.
+This project wants to find happiest genre
     - On the genre level, I discovered that Jazz is the happiest genre through sentiment analysis.
     - Compared the two happiest genres: Jazz and R&B. Under the same sentiment - Joy, I investigated the similarity and differences of happy Jazz and R&B songs from the following perpectives:
         * Using wordclouds, try to find out if there's similarity/differences in keywords used.